Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 In other words, if you make a lotion that contains water, various oils, emulsifiers, honey, fragrance and preservative, you can’t NAME the product “Honey Heaven” because that would be putting the name of an ingredient in the name of the product.

 As a example, my daughter came to me touting the benefits of shea butter, based on a lotion named “Shea Butter.”
 When I gave her some actual, pure, 100% shea butter, she didn’t like it (“too greasy”).
-Needless to say, when I looked at the ingredients of her lotion I found it contained many more things that just shea butter… in fact, shea butter was in the ingredient list below the fragrance!
+Needless to say, when I looked at the ingredients of her lotion I found it contained many more things that just shea butter.
+In fact, shea butter was in the ingredient list below the fragrance!

 Cosmetic: Product Identity